batikim09/keras_sgan_ser/README.md

 The implementation of SGAN is largely affected by: https://github.com/eriklindernoren/Keras-GAN

-Many ideas about feature structures for log-spectrogram are based on:
+A main idea about feature structures like 3D log-spectrogram are based on:

 Kim, Jaebok, Gwenn Englebienne, Khiet P Truong, and Vanessa Evers.
 “Deep Temporal Models using Identity Skip-Connections for Speech Emotion Recognition.”
 In: Proceedings of ACM Multimedia 2017